-The parent company is apparently related to another called Lamda Guard Technologies (the same CEO and CTO), which claims expertise in "metamaterials" (materials engineered to have properties that have not yet been found in nature, such as Harry Potter's invisibility cloak), including transparent coatings for visors that block laser light for pilot safety, and it is apparently these same metamaterials "which temporarily make the skin transparent to the radio waves when a measurement is initiated."
+The parent company is apparently related to another called Lamda Guard Technologies (the same CEO and CTO), which claims expertise in "metamaterials" (materials engineered to have properties that have not yet been found in nature, such as Harry

+Potter's invisibility cloak), including transparent coatings for visors that block laser light for pilot safety, and it is apparently these same metamaterials "which temporarily make the skin transparent to the radio waves when a measurement is initiated."
 In 2018, Mediwise was acquired by its parent company, Metamaterials Technologies, Inc.

-An article published in 2018 (J Infrared Milli Terahz Waves (2018) 39:761-772) describing measurements in pigs.
-When large amounts of glucose were injected (enough to raise blood glucose to about 700 mg/dl), "Transmission measurements correlated with direct blood glucose measurements, both featuring spikes followed by a slow decay in the signal."
+An article published in 2018 by Mediwise employees (J Infrared Milli Terahz Waves (2018) 39:761-772) described measurements in pigs.
+When large amounts of glucose were injected (enough to raise blood glucose to about 700 mg/dL), "Transmission measurements correlated with direct blood glucose measurements, both featuring spikes followed by a slow decay in the signal."
 Numerical values for correlation to reference measurements were not disclosed.
+A 2021 article on this subject "Feasibility Evaluation of Metamaterial Microwave Sensors for Non-Invasive Blood Glucose Monitoring" appeared in Sensors Volume 21 Issue 20 doi: 10.3390/s21206871.